The Bicester Aerodrome Company Takes Off

 The aerodrome has a long history of flight, some say as early as 1911 when a Bristol Boxkite reputedly landed on the field which became RFC Bicester in 1916 and RAF Bicester in 1918, at a time when aviation represented the height of technology and engineering endeavour, excitement and experience.
 Bicester Motion plans to build on this history to secure the viability of the facility for the long term.

-The previous operator, Bicester Gliding Club, has confirmed that it will not take-up an offer to continue its activities, citing the impact of Covid-19 on events and experience flights income.
-It has announced to its members, however, that it will take the opportunity to merge with a local gliding club, keeping the leisure and sports amenity within Cherwell.
+The previous operator, Bicester Gliding Club, has confirmed that it will not take-up an offer to continue its activities, as they do not believe their gliding operations fit with Bicester Motion’s vision for the airfield’s future.
+It has announced to its members, however, that it is in active discussions with local gliding clubs and hopes to keep the leisure and sports amenity within Cherwell.

 Sarah-Jane Curtis, Property Director at Bicester Motion, added ‘As well as a valuable source of jobs and amenity for the locality, it will provide a unique opportunity for Bicester to build its tourism and leisure offering, benefiting not just the town but the region and country as a whole.’

 Commenting on the opportunity for gliding, Dan Geoghegan added ‘We have welcomed the knowledge and experience of Bicester Gliding Club and have thanked them for this.
-We hope that they will accept our invitation to glide in to visit the aerodrome in the future.
-Meanwhile we wish them every success with their exciting merger and the opportunities it will bring the sport.
+We hope that they will accept our invitation to fly in to visit the aerodrome in the future.
+Meanwhile we wish them every success with their future plans and the opportunities it will bring the sport.’